wp-plugins/easy-adsense-pro/readme.txt

 A major version upgrade is planned for later this year, which will be released as a new plugin, [Easy Google](http://www.thulasidas.com/plugins/easy-google/ "Easy Google, the next generation AdSense plugin").
 This plugin will sport a modern, tabbed interface, and a completely re-written, refactored and optimized codebase and option data model, resulting in a more robust and extensible design, and better performance.

-= New in 4.06 =
+= New in 4.07 =

-Another minor bug fix.
+Changes to translation interface.

 == Upgrade Notice ==

-= 4.06 =
+= 4.07 =

-Another minor bug fix.
+Changes to translation interface.

 == Screenshots ==